hyunhan/com1001-2017/README.md

 ### Killing off open Sinatra sessions.

-The `killruby.sh` file is a bash script that may be used to kill Ruby/Sinatra processes that you forgot to terminate with CTRL+C.

 When you start a Sinatra app, the web server continually listens for HTTP requests and does not terminate on its own.
-If you close a terminal without closing any Ruby/Sinatra processes, they will still be running in the background.
+If you close a terminal without closing any Ruby/Sinatra processes (with CTRL+C), they will still be running in the background.
 This means you won't be able to start any new Sinatra apps on the same port --- you'll need to kill the old one first.
 To do this, open a new terminal and type:

 `pkill ruby`